A brief look at schools in the CAT family

 The school was part of the Area Improvement Partnership for Northampton Town and began working with EdisonLearning in 2008.
 It became an academy sponsored by The Collaborative Academies Trust in November 2012.
 Standards have varied since the first year of sponsorship.
 However, attainment and progress data is now improving and the school met floor standards in 2015.

 Spring Lane Primary School, Northampton Town

-S pring Lane Primary School is in the heart of Northampton town serving the Spring Boroughs area.
+S pring Lane Primary School, judged by Ofsted to be a ‘good’ school in June 2016, is located in the heart of Northampton town serving the Spring Boroughs area.
 The school celebrates its diverse community with children from over 40 countries making up 82% of the schools population.
 The school caters for children from 2–11 years with a two form entry from reception.

 Priorswood Primary School, Taunton, Somerset

 Priorswood Primary School is situated in the Wedlands area of North Taunton, in the South West of England and was formally opened in 1949.
 We became a member of the Collaborative Academies Trust (CAT) family of schools in April 2013.

 Teachers successfully encourage pupils to extend their learning in school by organising interesting homework based on projects in school.

 The school curriculum is stimulating and engaging.

 Through our pre-school and primary school we cater for children aged 2-11 years old.

 We aim to be open, friendly, caring and supportive.
 Our school values were created through our collaborative approach, involving children, staff and parents.
 They form the basis of our daily life here at Priorswood and are based on ‘PRIDE’ (Positivity, Respect, Independence, Determination and Excellence).